 Trust your subcontractor

-Or how not to create a tense situation even when there is no problem, through excess distrust or confirmation bias.
+Or how not to create a tense situation even when there is no problem, through excessive distrust or confirmation bias.
 You should not suspect the person who should become your technical partner for reasons that do not concern them, such as a bad experience with a former developer for example.
 Always leave optimistic and show confidence in your technical team, in order to create a certain level of commitment.

 Involve the service provider in your strategy